jbeck018/howlerops/frontend/src/components/organizations/README.md

 # Organization Components

-React UI components for the team collaboration features in SQL Studio Phase 3.
+React UI components for the team collaboration features in Howlerops Phase 3.

 ## Components Overview